NCOR-Organization/NCOR-Network/docs/donations/overview.md

 Donation options and contribution tiers will be available shortly.

-If you are interested in supporting NCOR or discussing philanthropic alignment, please contact us directly.
+If you are interested in supporting NCOR or to discuss support aligned with NCOR’s mission, please contact us directly.

 <div style={{ textAlign: 'center', marginTop: '2rem' }}>
   <a